Kaboca/CompetitorTracker/README.md

 ==== Contacting the Authors ====
 *  Please use the bug reporting feature to submit bug reports.
 *  Please do not submit bug reports in comments.
 *  Please note that this is my first addon, and that English is not my native language.
-*  It is heavily inspired by [[http://www.curse.com/users/Verna|Verna’s]] FriendTracker.
+Please help me to correct the spelling errors in this text and also in the addon!

 ==== Feature Requests/Bug Reporting ====
 Read the [[http://www.wowace.com/addons/arl/pages/feedback-and-bug-reporting/| Bug Reporting and Feature Requesting]] information before submitted a bug report or feature request.
 Posting reports in the comments is not the place to do so.

 === Acknowledgments ===
+*  It is heavily inspired by [[http://www.curse.com/users/Verna|Verna’s]]  [[http://www.curse.com/addons/wow/friendtracker|FriendTracker]]  (the addon no longer updated).

 Ideas for the mod came from
-*  [[http://www.curse.com/addons/wow/friendtracker|FriendTracker]] (original mod no longer updated),
 *  [[http://wow.curseforge.com/addons/tradeskillmaster_craftingsniper/|TradeSkillMaster_CraftingSniper.]]
 *  [[http://wow.curseforge.com/addons/friends-share-resurrection/|FriendsShare]]
 *  and of course [[http://wow.curseforge.com/addons/tradeskill-master/|TradeSkillMaster]]
-*  Everyone who has helped me with localizations - when I created one :-).
+*  Everyone who has help me with localizations

 Please see the X-Credits field for more Acknowledgments.
 Any code snippets borrowed or inspired from are credited in the code files.